-CY 495 Internship 3 cr.
+CY 395, 495 Internship

 All students are required to complete a concluding professional experience.
 The internship will serve as a working capstone where students will integrate all they have learned within the context of a computer security internship.
 This internship is to culminate in a critical evaluation of the security environment in which they have been working.
 The evaluation will be required to discuss weaknesses and causes and offer meaningful solutions to resolve the problem.
+Up to 6 credits of internship can be applied to the major requirements; however, students can choose to take more internship credits as elective credits.
 Prerequisite: Senior status.